Menu

 The link between hypothyroidism and oestrogen is well understood, as is the use of hormonal contraceptives and migraines.
 The NHS website even lists the contraceptive pill as a known cause for migraines.
 [4]

-I’m one such thyroid patient who, after years on the combined contraceptive pill, with period issues such as menorrhagia and irregularity as well as my thyroid issues, found out that I had “oestrogen dominance”; where the balance of oestrogen to progesterone is very ‘off’, and this is often worsened when taking hormonal contraceptives.
+I’m one such thyroid patient who, after years on the combined contraceptive pill, with period issues such as menorrhagia and irregularity as well as my thyroid issues, was told that I had “oestrogen dominance”; where the balance of oestrogen to progesterone is very ‘off’, and this is often worsened when taking hormonal contraceptives.

 Oestrogen dominance is often debated as to whether it really exists, and I haven’t full made my mind up yet, just because we are definitely lacking enough evidence, but also, I did respond well to treatment protocols for it.